Train a custom model using the Sample Labeling tool

 You can also run the training process with a REST API call.
 To learn how to do this, see Train with labels using Python.

 Compose trained models

-modelID, Form Recognizer will first classify the form you submitted, choose the best matching model, and then return results for that model.
+modelID, Document Intelligence classifies the form you submitted, choose the best matching model, and then return results for that model.
 This operation is useful when incoming forms may belong to one of several templates.

 Analyze a form

 Select the Analyze icon from the navigation bar to test your model.
 Select source Local file.
 Browse for a file and select a file from the sample dataset that you unzipped in the test folder.
 Then choose the Run analysis button to get key/value pairs, text and tables predictions for the form.
 The tool applies tags in bounding boxes and reports the confidence of each tag.

 You can also run the Analyze API with a REST call.
 To learn how to do this, see Train with labels using Python.

 Depending on the reported accuracy, you may want to do further training to improve the model.
 After you've done a prediction, examine the confidence values for each of the applied tags.
 If the average accuracy training value is high, but the confidence scores are low (or the results are inaccurate), add the prediction file to the training set, label it, and train again.

 The reported average accuracy, confidence scores, and actual accuracy can be inconsistent when the analyzed documents differ from documents used in training.
 Keep in mind that some documents look similar when viewed by people but can look distinct to the AI model.
 For example, you might train with a form type that has two variations, where the training set consists of 20% variation A and 80% variation B. During prediction, the confidence scores for documents of variation A are likely to be lower.